gordonmzhu/cheatsheet-js/README.md

 callAsConstructor(logThis); // the new object created by logThis will be logged to the console

-// (Case 4) In this example, callAndBindToGordon overrides the default case
+// (Case 4) In this example, callAndBindToGordon overrides the default case with `bind`. function callAndBindToGordon(callback) {
-// and explicitly sets `this` to the `gordon` object. function callAndBindToGordon(callback) {
   var gordon = {name: 'Gordon'};
   var boundCallback = callback.bind({name: 'Gordon'});